 This strong and positive statement is from Martha Rojas Urrego, Secretary General of the Ramsar Convention on Wetlands, to mark 2019’s World Wetlands Day with the theme of ‘Wetlands and Climate Change’.
 Although rainforests have long been viewed as the ‘lungs of the planet’, research shows that we have another natural tool in our arsenal for the fight against climate change: wetlands.

-It’s a fitting theme for World Wetlands Day, as although they represent a solution, wetland habitats will be among the first and hardest hit by the effects of climate change.
-And it’s not just that wetlands will help store carbon; losing or degrading them could actually make the problem worse, releasing carbon into the atmosphere.
+It's not totally straightforward.
+Although they represent a solution, wetland habitats will be among the first and hardest hit by the effects of climate change.
+And it’s not just that wetlands will help store carbon; losing or degrading them (such as when we develop on wetlands for agriculture) could actually make the problem worse, releasing carbon into the atmosphere.

 Why would wetlands be so badly affected?

 The very nature of wetlands habitat is shaped by water and rainfall patterns – the natural fluctuations in water levels are a major reason why wetlands support such a unique and diverse range of species.
 Although the precise impacts of climate change will be varied around the world, with some areas predicted to get wetter and others drier, the general trend is towards greater uncertainty in rainfall and more extreme events.